 And the worst part is that we’ve done it on purpose.

-Somewhere along the way, so much of Evangelical Christianity began to fixate on sex for the same reason the porn industry does: it gets people excited and it generates lots of money.
+Somewhere along the way, white Evangelical Christianity began to fixate on sex for the same reason the porn industry does: it titillates people and generates lots of money.

 As church attendance has continued to decline, nervous pastors, worried high-profile evangelists, and terrified politicians have realized that they need to continually manufacture urgency to stoke the ever-dwindling fires of the faithful.
 And they learned fairly quickly that nothing, but nothing stimulates their shrinking bases like talk of sodomy and fornication.